Financial Aid Frequently Asked Questions

 What kind of aid is available?

 • There are several sources of funding including Federal, State, institutional, private, etc. There are also several types of aid: grants are funds which do not have to be paid back; scholarships typically do not have to be paid back – but you should read the specific criteria for each scholarship; work programs require students to work in order to be paid; loans are funds which must be repaid.
-See the Lee University catalog for more information.
+For more info, see Loading....

 Where is the Financial Aid Office?

 • The Financial Aid Office is located in the Higginbotham Administration Building Room 217.

 What are the office hours for the Financial Aid Office?

 • The doors are open from 9:00 a.m. until 4:00 p.m. during the fall and spring semesters.
 We do close for chapel on Tuesday and Thursday.
 We also close from 12:00 – 1:00 for lunch during summer and school holidays.

 When will Endowment scholarships be awarded?